thegeek-sys/Vault/Class/Multicore/Caching.md

 >```

 ### Cache lines
-Data is transferred from memory to cache in blocks/lines.
-Doing one transfer of 16 memory locations, is better than doing 16 transfers of one memory location  each
+Data is transferred from memory to cache in blocks/lines (i.e., when `z[0]` is transferred from memory to cache also `z[1]`, `z[2]`, …, `z[15]` might be transferred), in fact doing one transfer of 16 memory locations, is better than doing 16 transfers of one memory location  each

-When accessing `z[0]` you need to wait for the transfer, but then you will find the other 15 elements in cache already
+For this reason when accessing `z[0]` you need to wait for the transfer, but then you will find the other 15 elements in cache already